styled-components/jest-styled-components/README.md

 # Global installation

-It is possibile to setup this package for all the tests using the [setupFilesAfterEnv](https://jestjs.io/docs/en/configuration#setupfilesafterenv-array) option:
+It is possible to setup this package for all the tests using the [setupFilesAfterEnv](https://jestjs.io/docs/en/configuration#setupfilesafterenv-array) option:

 ```js
 "jest": {